Table of contents

 - Social and self-esteem challenges

 The definite cause of a baby with a cleft lip or palate is usually unknown.
-However, it is believed to be a combination of genetic and environmental exposures of the mother during pregnancy.
+However, experts believe it is a combination of genetic and environmental exposures of the mother during pregnancy.

 Around the fifth to sixth week of pregnancy, the two sides of the upper lip fuse together.
 At around 8 to 9 weeks, the roof of the mouth forms.
 The condition occurs when something interrupts the natural fusion, and a baby develops a split in this location.